 Baa(n) Din – Dino Gomez (Saturday 3rd November)

 There were two events on Saturday and I was keen to visit both so after an hour and half at Beast Burgers I headed over to Baa(n) Din to catch up with Dino Gomez.

-Dino is incredibly down to earth and genuinely nice guy and gave some pointers of who to check out on line for areas that interested me.
+Dino is incredibly down to earth and a genuinely nice guy and gave some pointers of who to check out online for areas that interested me.
 Once I get up and running with a new online business I will certainly be in touch with Dino.

-Baa(n) Din is a really chilled out place and the staff are incredibly welcoming.
+Baa(n) Din is a really chilled out place and the staff is incredibly welcoming.
 Well worth taking the time to find it and enjoy a couple of drinks there for sure.

 Summary of the Chiang Mai SEO 2018 Conference

 I really enjoyed this year’s event.
 The Chiang Mai SEO conference is really going from strength to strength and I’m looking forward to next year already!
 So Matt please don’t disappoint us!

 The highlights for me were meeting Dino, listening to Ryan, Kurt’s, and Matt’s presentations.
 I got a lot of value from their presentations and believe I will be working with many of these guys in 2019, and so it’s great to have a face to face meeting beforehand and will make doing business together much easier when we do.

 If you’re into SEO then it’s really a no brainer attending this conference, I would even say if you’re a digital nomad then it’s still worth attending especially if you’re never been to Chiang Mai.